 Greenland's transmission products are used in 1-ton to 15-tons forklift trucks, some with mechanical shift and some with automatic shift.
 Greenland sells these transmission products directly to forklift-truck manufacturers.
-In the six months ended June 30, 2024 and 2023, Greenland sold an aggregate of 80,496 and 75,097 sets of transmission products, respectively, to more than 100 forklift manufacturers in the PRC.
+In the nine months ended September 30, 2024 and 2023, Greenland sold an aggregate of 114,075 and 112,414 sets of transmission products, respectively, to more than 100 forklift manufacturers in the PRC.

 In January 2020, Greenland launched HEVI Corp. ("HEVI"), formerly known as Greenland Technologies Corp. to focus on the production and sale of electric industrial vehicles to meet the increasing demand for electric industrial vehicles and machinery powered by sustainable energy in order to reduce air pollution and lower carbon emissions.
 HEVI is a wholly owned subsidiary of Greenland incorporated under the laws of the State of Delaware.
 HEVI's electric industrial vehicle products currently include GEF-series electric forklifts, a series of lithium powered forklifts with three models ranging in size from 1.8 tons to 3.5 tons, GEL-1800, a 1.8 ton rated load lithium powered electric wheeled front loader, GEX-8000, an all-electric 8.0 ton rated load lithium powered wheeled excavator, and GEL-5000, an all-electric 5.0 ton rated load lithium wheeled front loader.
 In addition, HEVI introduced a line of mobile DC battery chargers that support DC powered EV applications in the North America market.
 These products are available for purchase in the United States ("U.S.") market.
 In August 2022, Greenland launched a 54,000 square foot industrial electric vehicle assembly site in Baltimore, Maryland to support local services, assembly and distribution of its electric industrial heavy equipment products line.
-In July 2024, HEVI announced a partnership with Lonking Holdings Limited to develop and distribute heavy electric machinery and related technology specialized for the US market.
+In July 2024, HEVI announced a partnership with Lonking Holdings Limited to develop and distribute heavy electric machinery and related technology specialized for the U.S. market.
+In August 2024, HEVI launched its H55L all-electric wheeled front-end loader, which can lift up to six tons in indoor and outdoor applications without the mess and emissions of diesel, and the H65L all-electric wheeled front-end loader, the largest lithium battery powered electric wheel loader commercially available in North America.

-Greenland serves as the parent company of Zhongchai Holding (Hong Kong) Limited, a holding company formed under the laws of the Hong Kong Special Administrative Region ("Hong Kong") on April 23, 2009 ("Zhongchai Holding").
+Greenland serves as the parent company of Greenland Holding Enterprises Inc. ("Greenland Holding"), a company incorporated in the State of Delaware and a wholly-owned subsidiary of Greenland, which in turns holds 100% of the equity interests in Zhongchai Holding (Hong Kong) Limited, a holding company formed under the laws of the Hong Kong Special Administrative Region ("Hong Kong") on April 23, 2009 ("Zhongchai Holding").
 Zhongchai Holding's subsidiaries include Zhejiang Zhongchai Machinery Co.
 Ltd., an operating company formed under the laws of the People's Republic of China (the "PRC" or "China") in 2005, Hangzhou Greenland Energy Technologies Co., Ltd. ("Hangzhou Greenland"), an operating company formed under the laws of the PRC in 2019, and Hengyu Capital Limited, a company formed in Hong Kong on August 16, 2022 ("Hengyu Capital").
 Through Zhongchai Holding and its subsidiaries, Greenland develops and manufactures traditional transmission products for material handling machineries in the PRC.